Pugga12/APU_JE/README.md

 # Download
 Please build it yourself with `gradlew buildDependents` or download from GitHub Releases\
 From Release 1.0+, **Java 16 is required** to run the bot.
 Java 8 is no longer supported on this bot and will be ending support in the new year anyway
-# Startup Flags
-Here are available flags to start the bot with
-## --disable-dmp
-When started with this flag, all commands pertaining to music will throw errors